BlkaeRed/Automation-of-Security-Incident-Response-in-Active-Directory-using-Splunk-SIEM-and-Shuffle-SOAR-/README.md

 # Project

 ## System Diagram
 This is how the system work looks and works like in practise.
+All telemetries are send to Splunk.
+After that if alert is triggered, it is send to Shuffle and to both Slack and SOC analyst email.
+Next, SOC analyst has a choise to either disable the user, which would also generate another message in Slack or do nothing.
 ![Image](https://github.com/user-attachments/assets/f58d0f93-7f00-4d0e-95cc-2ca93c467f37)